 Homeschooling was the norm centuries ago, and in the past twenty years, it has been making a comeback.
 The percentage of kids who learned mainly at home has nearly doubled since 2000 from 1.7% to 3.1% in 2019.
 Since then, most people got a taste of homeschooling through virtual learning during the COVID-19 crisis.

 Just as many more workers prefer to continue to pursue their careers remotely, parents are adopting homeschooling as a long-term alternative to the classroom.
-But can kids learn as much at home that they do at school?
+But can kids learn as much at home as they do at school?
 What about social interaction?
-Will they be able to succeed as adults after having been educated entirely at home?
+Will they succeed as adults after having been educated entirely at home?

 - Condoleezza Rice